-The Education Team has been led by the Diocesan Director of Education and CEO of the Diocese of Bristol Academies Trust (DBAT), the Diocese's separately incorporated MAT and consists of both DBF employees and DBAT employees.
-This arrangement ceases in 2019.
-DBAT continued to develop, in particular preparing for the opening of the Deanery CE Academy, Swindon in September 2019.
+Following the appointment of Liz Townend as Diocesan Director of Education, Jez Piper was appointed the CEO of the Diocese of Bristol Academies Trust (DBAT), the Diocese's separately incorporated MAT.
+DBAT continued to develop, notably with the opening of the Deanery CE Academy, Swindon in September 2019.

-At the end of 2018, 93% of Church Schools had Good or Outstanding Ofsted judgements and 98% Good or Outstanding SIAMS Church of England inspections (94% and 98%, 2017).
+At the end of 2019, 94% of Church Schools had Good or Outstanding Ofsted judgements and 98% Good or Excellent SIAMS Church of England inspections (2018: 93% and 98%).